sarahendren/sarahendren/_projects-lab/studio-lab-workshop.markdown

 published: false
 position: 0
 image: "/uploads/cardboard%20group.jpg"
-image-caption: 'a still from a student video advertising the work of the Adaptive Design Association: four students use cardboard furniture and adaptations for study'
+image-alt: 'a still from a student video advertising the work of the Adaptive Design Association: four students use cardboard furniture and adaptations for study'
 date-display: 2014
 type: essay